Dissemination tools

 Journals may display an illustration in the table of contents of an issue and on the article’s record.
 The back-office available to the editorial committee allows them to choose the visual to be displayed.

-This opportunity to comment is only open to participants who have been authenticated with an ORCID number.
+This tool is only available to participants who have been authenticated with an ORCID number.

-The contributor and the editorial team each have a dedicated dashboard for monitoring and moderating comments, and retain the final say on publication.
+Staff and the editorial team each have a dedicated dashboard for monitoring and moderating comments, and retain the final decision on publication.

 The semi-automatic translation function allows a journal to give a contributor the option of translating an article published in the journal into a language of their choice.